Candra0x6/Inventy/.vscode/prd.md

 ## 1. Overview

-BorrowHub is a **web platform built with Next.js and Supabase** that enables organizations to **borrow and return goods without monetary transactions**.
+Inventy is a **web platform built with Next.js and Supabase** that enables organizations to **borrow and return goods without monetary transactions**.
 It focuses on **resource sharing, accountability, and transparency**, ensuring items are efficiently used and reducing waste.

 The system includes: